ahmad-cit22/area-management-app/README.md

 - **Login Functionality**: Tests if users can log in with valid credentials.
 - **Logout**: Verifies the logout functionality works correctly.
 - **Registration**: Ensures users can register for a new account.
-- **Real-time Validation**: Tests real-time input validation for username and password fields.
+- **Real-time Validation**: Tests real-time input validation for name, email, username and password fields.

 #### **CRUD Tests** 🛠️
 - **Country CRUD Operations**: